 Medicare open enrollment periods happen annually, and are the period in which you can make various changes to aspects of your coverage.
-For 2019 coverage, open enrollment will run from October 15, 2018, to December 7, 2018.
-For example, during this period you can switch from Original Medicare to Medicare Advantage, or the other way around.
+For 2019 coverage, enrollment ran from October 15, 2018, to December 7, 2018.
+This is the period in which you can switch from Original Medicare to Medicare Advantage, or the other way around.
+Open enrollment dates for 2020 coverage are yet to be announced, but as soon as they are, we will publish them, along with any updates to this article.

 There are 2 main ways to get your Medicare coverage – Original Medicare (Part A and Part B) or a Medicare Advantage Plan (Part C).
 Original Medicare doesn’t cover everything, so many people buy additional coverage, like a Medicare Prescription Drug Plan (Part D) or a supplemental Medigap Policy.